VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Discussion

-\paragraph{Outlook.} The dynamic design of \method will capture emerging misinformation trends through quarterly updates.
+\myparagraph{Outlook.} The dynamic design of \method will capture emerging misinformation trends through quarterly updates.
 Future work must address potential paradigm shifts, such as increased prevalence of audio-only content or platform restrictions that limit content access.
-Scaling claim retrieval beyond the current $24\,\mathrm{K}$ claims toward the full set of over $380\,\mathrm{K}$ reviews would further improve coverage and analytical power.
-Finally, ongoing evaluation of newly released foundation models and AFC systems on future splits is needed for a complete and up-to-date performance comparison.
+Scaling claim retrieval beyond the current $25\,\mathrm{K}$ claims toward the full set of roughly $400\,\mathrm{K}$ reviews would further improve coverage and analytical power.
+Since claims can be ambiguous, future work should find strategies to address multiple interpretations of claims.
+Another avenue of research is required to incorporate the claimant's intent: Satirical content, while most often being \compromised, could be considered \intact, given its humorous intention.
+Finally, since \method only evaluates verdict scores, future work would need to develop evaluation approaches for the presented evidence.